xuejieshougeji0826/Mask_RCNN-master/README.md

 1 	U should prepared your own data to train the network.
-The folder ''train_data" is my data, there are 4 important folder in it, include:
+The folder [train_data](https://github.com/xuejieshougeji0826/Mask_RCNN-master/tree/master/train_data) is my data, there are 4 important folder in it, include:

-​		 (1)"pic" you should put all the train pictures in it;
+​		 (1)[pic](https://github.com/xuejieshougeji0826/Mask_RCNN-master/tree/master/train_data/pic) you should put all the train pictures in it;

-​		 (2)"json" in this folder, you should use an app called "labelme" to create json 	files base on your train data in  the "pic" folder. it's very easy to install.
+​		 (2)[json](https://github.com/xuejieshougeji0826/Mask_RCNN-master/tree/master/train_data/json) in this folder, you should use an app called "labelme" to create json 	files base on your train data in  the "pic" folder. it's very easy to install.

  			pip install labelme